lucyschrader/Blastochor/README.md

 If the record has already been harvested, the record object will just be updated with a flag that it needs to be included in that file.

+`path` can contain multiple values for the same endpoint.
+Separate these with `, `.

 To output another CSV with the same endpoint as the core file and using the same path, just add it to the same item's `for_label` with a `, `.
 For example:
 ```
 endpoint: object